Guglielmo Marconi: Demonstrations and achievements

 Marconi made the first demonstration of his system for the British government in July 1896.
 A further series of demonstrations for the British followed, and, by March 1897, Marconi had transmitted Morse code signals over a distance of about 3 mi across Salisbury Plain.
-On 13 May 1897, Marconi sent the first ever wireless communication over open sea – a message was transmitted over the Bristol Channel from Flat Holm Island to Lavernock Point near Cardiff, a distance of 3 mi.
-The message read, "Are you ready".
+On 13 May 1897, Marconi sent the first ever wireless communication over the open sea – a message was transmitted over the Bristol Channel from Flat Holm Island to Lavernock Point near Cardiff, a distance of 3 mi.
+The message read "Are you ready".
 The transmitting equipment was almost immediately relocated to Brean Down Fort on the Somerset coast, stretching the range to 10 mi.

 Impressed by these and other demonstrations, Preece introduced Marconi's ongoing work to the general public at two important London lectures: "Telegraphy without Wires", at the Toynbee Hall on 11 December 1896; and "Signalling through Space without Wires", given to the Royal Institution on 4 June 1897.

 Numerous additional demonstrations followed, and Marconi began to receive international attention.
 In July 1897, he carried out a series of tests at La Spezia, in his home country, for the Italian government.
 A test for Lloyd's between The Marine Hotel in Ballycastle and Rathlin Island, both in County Antrim in Ulster, Ireland, was conducted on 6 July 1898 by George Kemp and Edward Edwin Glanville.
-A transmission across the English channel was accomplished on 27 March 1899, from Wimereux, France to South Foreland Lighthouse, England.
+A transmission across the English Channel was accomplished on 27 March 1899, from Wimereux, France to South Foreland Lighthouse, England.
 Marconi set up an experimental base at the Haven Hotel, Sandbanks, Poole Harbour, Dorset, where he erected a 100-foot high mast.
 He became friends with the van Raaltes, the owners of Brownsea Island in Poole Harbour, and his steam yacht, the Elettra, was often moored on Brownsea or at The Haven Hotel.
 Marconi purchased the vessel after the Great War and converted it to a seaborne laboratory from where he conducted many of his experiments.
 Among the Elettra's crew was Adelmo Landini, his personal radio operator, who was also an inventor.